 That evening we stopped in Scranton, Ohio, home of the nation’s first electric light rail line and famous for being home of the hit comedy sitcom, The Office.
 The TV show kinda portrays Scranton as a downtrodden town with very little to do, and not much in the form of history, so we were surprised to discover significant history, some beautiful buildings and a hip cafe called Northern Light Espresso.
 We ordered some of the most delicious herbal teas we’ve ever drank before hitting the road again (their tea selection was honestly better than most cafes in major American cities like Boston).

 We generally try and avoid chain restaurants when possible, but since we left dinner late, thanks to speeding tickets and herbal tea stops, we had little choice but to stop and eat at Denny’s for the first time in many years.
 We were surprised to find that the chain had some healthy options including a generous side of raw vegetables and brown rice.
-Too often food that is marketed as healthy in the US isn’t healthy at all, so Denny’s definitely threw us a curve.
-Of course, you can still order a mountain of fried eggs, bacon, hash browns, cheese and the average weight in the restaurant was obese.
+Too often food that is marketed as healthy in the US isn’t healthy at all, so Denny’s definitely threw us a curve ball.
+Of course, you can still order a mountain of fried eggs, bacon, hash browns, cheese.

 The important thing is, despite being from opposite ends of the planet, we’ve been happily married for 10 years!
 We’ve both made major life sacrifices for each other and we’re really proud of this accomplishment.
 And the actual day itself is one we can now look back on and laugh, because spontaneity isn’t supposed to go smoothly, and it’s what brought us together in the first place.

-Here’s a quick summary of some highlights from our 1,800 mile (3,000 km) road trip, involving Bell’s 5 day work trip to interview cancer patients in Canton, immediately following our 10 year wedding anniversary:
+Here’s a quick summary of some highlights from our 1,800 mile (3,000 km) road trip, involving Bell’s 5 day work trip to interview patients with cancer in Canton, immediately following our 10 year wedding anniversary: